 In the Workflows pane, click the workflow that you want to view.
-The Documentation tab opens, as shown in Figure 3.
+The Documentation tab opens, as shown in the figure below.

 Provided that the workflow is deployable (not locked), you can modify the workflow documentation to suit your environment.
 To open the documentation editor, click the Edit link in the lower right corner.